- 11 Feb 20

-On Whitney Houston's 7th anniversary, we’re revisiting Roe McDermott's 2018 interview with Kevin Macdonald, director of the documentary Whitney, who reflects on the singer’s legacy and tragic death.
+On the eighth anniversary of Whitney Houston's death, we're revisiting our 2018 interview with Kevin Macdonald, director of the acclaimed documentary film Whitney, who reflects on the singer's remarkable legacy and tragic death.

 "One of Osama Bin Laden's wives revealed to the CIA that Osama Bin Laden had an obsession with Whitney Houston," Kevin Macdonald, director of Whitney, recounts bemusedly, "and was planning, or at least idly thinking about and talking to his wife about sending an assassination squad to America to kill Bobby Brown."
 That's only one of the stories that didn't make the final cut of Macdonald's documentary about the late, great Whitney Houston; and if that isn't the litmus test for a life that is overflowing with too much complexity and intrigue, I don't know what is.
 How surprising then to hear that the director, known for The Last King Of Scotland and Touching The Void, initially had no interest in exploring the life of one of the best-selling artists of all time.